-- Local environment, landscape character, built, natural or cultural heritage; - Amenity of existing or allocated uses; - Visual amenity; and, - The safe use of the airport, flight activity, navigation, flight paths and Ministry of Defence surveillance
+- Local environment, landscape character, built, natural or cultural heritage; - · Amenity of existing or allocated uses; - Visual amenity; - · Outdoor sport and recreation interest; and, - The safe and efficient use of the airport, flight activity, navigation, flight paths and Ministry of Defence surveillance system.

-The above criteria as well as the details outlined in the New Developments SG should be considered for all developments.
+Any development will require to comply with the above criteria as well as the details outlined in the New Development SG.